limi/limi.github.io/_posts/2008-06-08-plone-rich-media.md

 ## Demonstration & Notes

-![Movie showing the new way to handle rich media]
+<video src="/media/simplify-edit-ui.mov" title="Movie showing the new way to handle rich media" autoplay loop></video>
-(no sound, 5.5MB)

 *   Insert a Movie widget
 *   It allows you to `Upload`, `Search/Browse` an existing content object, or `Embed` from an external web site, potentially with some settings related to height/width, etc.